Marcos Chaves: Vai Passar (?), 2019 (public art intervention)

-Vai Passar (?) is a monumental flag and public art intervention erected on the roof of Museu de Arte do Rio (MAR) museum, visible from the refurbished Orla Conde and from the bay.
+Vai Passar (?) is a monumental flag and public art intervention erected on the roof of the Museu de Arte do Rio, visible from the refurbished Orla Conde and from the bay.
 Commissioned by the MAR in 2019 - three months after Brazilian President Jair Bolsonaro's conservative government began governing Brazil - the work is rooted in Brazilian popular music and subtly addresses the crisis and conservatism the country is going through.

 The flag holds the words Vai Passar (This too shall pass ?
 Will this pass ?) a direct reference to a title of a Chico Buarque song composed in 1980 during the military dictatorship.
 Sown on a green and pink shiny fabric, the flag refers to the colors of Brazil's first Samba School: Mangueira.

 Marcos Chaves is not the first artist to establish a relation with Mangueira.
 This social structure is collectively acclaimed for its contribution to the music and genre of Samba in Brazil but foremost for its political and social engagement through the lyrics of the songs they create and the gender/ class composition of its members.